top of page

 • 4 min read

-ATFAM, formed under the Rashtriya Krishi Vikas Yojana (RKVY) with the leadership and facilitation of the Small Farmers’ Agribusiness Consortium (SFAC) under the Department of Agriculture, Government of Kerala, stands today as a powerful example of how structured institutional support can transform grassroots farming communities into organized, self-sustaining economic entities.
-Emerging as a continuation of the Millet Village Project, ATFAM has grown beyond its initial mandate to become a diversified platform for agricultural innovation, farmer empowerment, and sustainable rural development.
+ATFAM, formed under the Rashtriya Krishi Vikas Yojana (RKVY), exemplifies how structured institutional support can transform grassroots farming communities.
+With the leadership of the Small Farmers’ Agribusiness Consortium (SFAC) under the Department of Agriculture, Government of Kerala, ATFAM has evolved from the Millet Village Project into a diversified platform for agricultural innovation, farmer empowerment, and sustainable rural development.

-The foundation of ATFAM was laid through comprehensive RKVY support, which enabled its formal registration, operational structuring, and long-term sustainability.
-Financial assistance ensured the deployment of dedicated staff, whose roles span field coordination, technical advisory, and enterprise management.
-Continuous technical training programs have strengthened farmers’ capacities in scientific cultivation practices, organic farming, post-harvest handling, and value addition.
-These interventions have helped bridge the gap between traditional knowledge systems and modern agricultural advancements.
+The foundation of ATFAM was established through comprehensive RKVY support.
+This assistance enabled formal registration, operational structuring, and long-term sustainability.
+Financial backing facilitated the deployment of dedicated staff, whose roles encompass field coordination, technical advisory, and enterprise management.
+Continuous technical training programs have enhanced farmers’ capacities in scientific cultivation practices, organic farming, post-harvest handling, and value addition.
+These interventions bridge the gap between traditional knowledge systems and modern agricultural advancements.

-A key strength of ATFAM lies in its end-to-end value chain development approach.
-Processing centres established under the initiative have enabled farmers to move beyond raw produce and engage in value-added production.
-These centres are managed with community participation, ensuring ownership and accountability at the grassroots level.
-Simultaneously, branding and packaging initiatives have elevated the identity of tribal produce, making it competitive in both local and broader markets.
+A key strength of ATFAM is its end-to-end value chain development approach.
+Processing centers established under the initiative allow farmers to move beyond raw produce and engage in value-added production.
+These centers are managed with community participation, ensuring ownership and accountability at the grassroots level.
+Branding and packaging initiatives have elevated the identity of tribal produce, making it competitive in both local and broader markets.

-To support efficient aggregation and distribution, collection centres and transportation systems were integrated into the model.
-This has streamlined the movement of produce, reduced post-harvest losses, and improved market access for farmers in remote areas.
+To support efficient aggregation and distribution, collection centers and transportation systems were integrated into the model.
+This streamlining reduces post-harvest losses and improves market access for farmers in remote areas.
 The emphasis on organic certification—covering entire cultivation landscapes as well as individual farmers—has further strengthened the credibility and market value of ATFAM’s products.
 Today, with a network of over 1,400 farmers, ATFAM represents a significant collective force in Kerala’s agricultural landscape.

 Broadening the Agricultural Base: From Millets to Diverse Traditional Crops

-While millets continue to be the cornerstone of ATFAM’s identity, the organization is now entering a phase of strategic expansion.
+While millets remain the cornerstone of ATFAM’s identity, the organization is now entering a phase of strategic expansion.
 Recognizing the importance of crop diversification for economic resilience and ecological balance, ATFAM is extending its focus to include a wider range of traditional crops.
 Special emphasis is being placed on Geographical Indication (GI) tagged pulses and spices, which carry unique regional identities and premium market potential.

 By promoting these crops, ATFAM aims to revive indigenous agricultural heritage while tapping into niche markets that value authenticity, traceability, and quality.
-Farmers are being supported with improved planting materials, scientific cultivation methods, and market intelligence, ensuring that these traditional crops can compete effectively in modern value chains.
+Farmers receive support with improved planting materials, scientific cultivation methods, and market intelligence, ensuring that these traditional crops can compete effectively in modern value chains.

 Integrating Forest-Based Livelihoods: Non-Timber Forest Produce (NTFP)